basknol/MMM-PushBulletNotifications/README.md

 ### PushBullet
 This module uses PushBullet (https://www.npmjs.com/package/pushbullet).
 [PushBullet](https://www.pushbullet.com) can be installed on your phone or computer.
-This module uses the [Realtime Event Stream](https://docs.pushbullet.com/#realtime-event-stream) with normal pushes (no ephemerals).
+This module uses the [Realtime Event Stream](https://docs.pushbullet.com/#realtime-event-stream) with normal pushes and [ephemerals](https://docs.pushbullet.com/#ephemerals).

+From the Pushbullet API documentation:
+`You can send arbitrary JSON messages, called "ephemerals", to all devices on your account.
+Ephemerals are stored for a short period of time (if at all) and are sent directly to devices.`

+Note: if SMS mirroring is configured in Pushbullet always the last received SMS on the phone will be shown on the Magic Mirror.
+Earlier received SMS messages are automatically dismissed by Pushbullet.

 The PushBullet API documentation can be found here (https://docs.pushbullet.com/).
 To use the API you need an API Access Token.
 This Access Token can be created in your PushBullet account under [settings](https://www.pushbullet.com/#settings).